-The Fire Weather Planning Forecast (FWF) is a zone-type product used by natural resource management personnel primarily for input in decision-making related to presuppression and other planning or resource land management activities.
+The Fire Weather Planning Forecast (FWF) is a zone-type product used by natural resource management personnel primarily for input in decision-making related to pre-suppression and other planning or resource land management activities.
 Additionally it helps to determine general weather trends that might impact burning conditions and thereby fire behavior of wildfires and prescribed fires.
 The decisions impact firefighter safety, protection of the public, property, natural resources, and resource allocation.
+Zones used in the FWF are illustrated in Appendix C.